 - Don't pile up more debt- Just because you got a better interest rate doesn't mean you should spend more money.
 Be careful!

 The Best Interest Rate is 0%

 Sure, there are plenty of credit cards that will offer you a 0% interest rate.
 That's not what I'm talking about here.

-We haven’t stressed out or fought about credit card debt in many years.
-It’s brought more peace to our marriage and our finances, and that’s worth its weight in gold!
+We haven't stressed out or fought about credit card debt in over a dozen years now.
+It's brought more peace to our marriage and our finances, and that's worth its weight in gold!

 Let Me Know How You Did!